Euler systems and relative Satake isomorphism: Construction of Euler systems

 Under the identification \eqref{eqn:FieldExtn}, the action of $\mathtt{T}$ matches with the action of the geometric Frobenius element $\mathrm{Frob}_\ell^{-1}$.
 In the $\mb{T}=\U(1)$ case, this requires further comments: the identification of $\mb{T}_{/F_\ell}$ with $\G_m$ depends on the choice of a place $\lambda$ of $E$ above $\ell$, and $\mathrm{Frob}_\ell$ really means the arithmetic Frobenius at $\lambda$.
 Using this, Theorem~\ref{thm:Abstract} leads to the following Corollary. \begin{cor} Let the setting be as in Theorem~\ref{thm:Abstract}, with $\sh{M}$ given by equation~\eqref{eqn:Motivic}.
-Let $V$ be a minuscule representation of $\check{G}$.
+Let $\sh{H}_V$ be the Hecke operator attached to $\widetilde{\mb{X}}$, viewed as a Hecke polynomial via \eqref{eq:HeckePoly}.
 Then there exists a collection of elements

 satisfying the norm relations